-- □ NICx VLAN is configured for the baremetal network. - □ Control plane and worker nodes are configured. - □ All nodes accessible via out-of-band management.

-- □ A separate management network has been created. (optional) - □ Required data for installation.
+- DHCP reservations use infinite leases to deploy the cluster with static IP addresses. (optional) - □ NICx VLAN is configured for the baremetal network. - □ Control plane and worker nodes are configured. - □ All nodes accessible via out-of-band management. - □ A separate management network has been created. (optional) - □ Required data for installation.